Code-husky/AC-HEN/README.md

 ## Run Code
 The default dataset used in this project is IMDB.

+Input this command in command line and run the code.

 `python main.py`

-If you want to change the default configuration, you can edit `loaddata` in `utils.py`.
+If you want to change the default configuration, you can edit `loaddata` in `utils.py` .
+For example, if you want to change dataset, you can use the data of 'IMDBdata' and 'ACMdata'.